 As a fly-fishing guide in Montana, I made a living on one of the country’s most prolific public river-access programs.
 The rivers I called home, like the Clark Fork and Bitterroot, wound through sprawling private ranches, but thanks to Montana’s stream access laws, I was legal to fish — but hunting these river bottoms for the great whitetails and waterfowl I saw from behind the oars was a different story.

-To get permission to hunt these rolling river bottoms, I stood on more porches than a door-to-door salesman.
+In an effort to get private land access, I stood on more porches than a door-to-door salesman.
 I shaved and dressed nice, smiled, and shook hands.
 Doors weren’t slammed in my face, but they might as well have been.
 Eventually, I realized there wasn’t anything wrong with my sincerity, but my approach was way off.
 I was asking for something of value from a landowner and offering nothing in return.
 So, I sat down and came up with a plan.
 The result was new ground to hunt, and a few relationships with ranchers and farmers that have lasted decades.
-Here’s the right way (and the wrong way) to go about asking for permission to hunt private ground.
+Here’s the right way (and the wrong way) to go about asking for permission for private land access.

 Do your research